Eduardo-RP/AlexNet-TensorFlow-with-Weights/README.md

 # AlexNet-TensorFlow-with-Weights
 Since 2012, <a href="https://proceedings.neurips.cc/paper/2012/file/c399862d3b9d6b76c8436e924a68c45b-Paper.pdf">AlexNet</a> is one of the most used architectures in Deep Learning for image classification.
 This model was trained using <a href="https://www.kaggle.com/competitions/imagenet-object-localization-challenge/data
 ">ImageNet</a> dataset.
-The pretrained AlexNet model can be found in <a href="https://pytorch.org/hub/pytorch_vision_alexnet/">PyTorch</a>, however it doesn´t exist a guide for Tensorflow implementation.
+The pretrained AlexNet model can be found in <a href="https://pytorch.org/hub/pytorch_vision_alexnet/">PyTorch</a>, however, it doesn´t exist a guide for Tensorflow implementation.
 Therefore, this repo include a guide for that purpose.

-Celebrating the This repo includes

 1. Visual Studio 2015,2017,2019, and 2022 https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-150
 2. Cuda 11.3.1 https://developer.nvidia.com/cuda-11-3-1-download-archive?target_os=Windows&target_arch=x86_64&target_version=10&target_type=exe_local